futhr/spree-dibs/README.md

 gem 'activemerchant', github: 'futhr/active_merchant', branch: 'dibspayment'
 ```

+**NOTE** _This cannot be used with official `active_merchant` gem due to that the DIBS gateway was never merged.
+This because DIBS do not have a sandbox to run CI tests against.

 ### Heroku SSL gotcha

 To make this work if you deploy on Heroku you need to add this to your Rails app in `config/initialzers/dibs.rb`.